IDY10220

 INCREASING TO

-RAIN AREAS, SCATTERED SHOWERS AND ISOLATED THUNDERSTORMS THROUGHOUT
+RAIN AREAS, SCATTERED SHOWERS AND ISOLATED THUNDERSTORMS WITHIN 150NM

-TROUGH AND LOW.
-VISIBILITY REDUCING BELOW 2NM IN PRECIPITATION.
+AND ALSO EAST OF 100E.
+VISIBILITY REDUCING BELOW 2NM IN

 PLEASE BE AWARE